samwesto/Monte-Carlo-Redistricting/README.md

 ## Running the algorithms

+%GIF of all the algorithms running on a map
+%Complete Rodden RoddenWang comparison
+%Check code working RoddenWang and starting points

 ### FlipSwap
 This algorithm is a basic boundary altering MCMC that changes the electoral layout by reassigning wards between constituencies.
 There are three different modes: Random, FlipSwap and Flip.
 Random selects a ward at random each iteration and changes its constituency assignment with probability one.
 Flip does the same procedure but changes the assignment with a probability based upon the Gibbs distribution.
-At each iteration, FlipSwap either runs the Flip algorithm with probability, p, based upon the population energy from iteration t-1, or with 1-p it runs the Random algorithm and then makes a counter swap, where a ward from the constituency W has just been assigned to is assinged to the constituency that W was previously assinged to.
+At each iteration, FlipSwap either runs the Flip algorithm with probability, p, based upon the population energy from iteration t-1, or with 1-p it runs the Random algorithm and then makes a counter swap, where a ward from the constituency W has just been assigned to is assigned to the constituency that W was previously assigned to.
 This combination of two flips is then accepted with a probability based on the Gibbs distribution, otherwise neither flip is made.
 The combination of two flips is called a swap, hence the name FlipSwap.

 The structure of the flip algorithm is modelled on several existing algorithms, notably one proposed by Chikina, available at: https://www.pnas.org/content/114/11/2860.
 I believe the addition of a conditional swap is a novel contribution and will not be found outside this package.
 Please see the Performance section below for comparisons between the methods.

-#### Arguements
+#### Arguments
 df: the dataframe with the same name produced by the function initialise.

 condf: the dataframe with the same name produced by the function initialise.